xcp-ng/xcp/create-install-image/README.md

 standard "repo" layers; e.g. the `testing` repository for `8.2` LTS can be used as `8.2:testing`.

+Custom repositories can be added with `--define-repo` flag (can be used multiple times to define more than one custom repo).
+They will be used by `yum` using the first `CUSTOMREPO.tmpl` template found in the layer search path (one is provided in `base`).

 ## examples

 ### 8.3 updates and testing